NewAmazingPVP/OpenCV-practice/README.md

 # OpenCV-practice
-A small project to learn OpenCV
+A small project to learn OpenCV face recognition